If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Entering your income

-Business income (Box 1)
+Business income (Box 1 on the paper return)

 Put the total amount of income earned by your business before taking off any allowable expenses.
 Expenses are deducted after this figure.